alegonz/baikal/README.md

 ## Next development steps
 - [x] Make a step class factory function.
+- [x] Treat targets as first-class citizens in the Model.
+Currently, targets are not treated like formal inputs of the graph, and the only way a Model handles them is via the `Model.fit` interface, which makes difficult applying steps to them (e.g. log transformation on regression targets).
+- [ ] Add parallelization and caching of intermediate results to `Model.fit` and `Model.predict` with joblib (`Parallel` and `Memory` API).
 - [ ] Make a custom `GridSearchCV` API, based on the original scikit-learn implementation, that can handle baikal models with multiple inputs and outputs natively.
+- [ ] Make steps shareable.
 - [ ] Add support for steps that can take extra options in their predict method.
-- [ ] Add parallelization and caching of intermediate results to `Model.fit` and `Model.predict` with joblib (`Parallel` and `Memory` API).
-- [ ] Make steps shareable.
 - [ ] Grow the merge steps module and add support for data structures other than numpy arrays (e.g. pandas dataframes).
 Some steps that could be added are:
     - Single array aggregation (sum, average, maximum, minimum, etc).
     - Element-wise aggregation of multiple arrays.
-- [ ] Treat targets as first-class citizens in the Model.
-Currently, targets are not treated like formal inputs of the graph, and the only way a Model handles them is via the `Model.fit` interface, which makes difficult applying steps to them (e.g. log transformation on regression targets).

 ## Contributing